 - There are two sorts of insurance, life, and property.
 Life insurance deals with the long-term insurance of a person`s life, while property insurance is renewed every year.

 - Architects and people from medicine usually insure themselves with professional liability insurance.
-They claim it when any of them clients accuse them of neglecting.
+They claim it when any of their clients accuse them of neglecting.

 - A French man, Max Herve, might end up being the owner of an insurance company because of an unusual insurance agreement.
 He can trade on the previous week`s stock rates because of his insurance contract.